VaughnHartling/curious_cat_backup/README.md

 ./cc_backup
 ```

-Enter the `user` whose posts you would like to save and the destination `file` where you would like to save the posts.
+When prompted, nter the `user` whose posts you would like to save and the destination `file` where you would like to save the posts.

 NOTE: If a file does not exist at the path provided, a new file will be generated and formatted automatically.